Islanders nip Devils in shootout for 9th straight win

 The Islanders played without center Jean-Gabriel Pageau and defenseman Noah Dobson, who were placed on the NHL's COVID-19 protocol list.
 Pageau was never listed on New York's roster while Dobson took warmups before being scratched.

 The Islanders played short-handed for a few minutes until Sebastian Aho joined the bench.
-Aho, who hadn't played in an NHL game since Mar.
+Aho, who shares the same name as a Carolina Hurricanes forward and who hadn't played in an NHL game since Mar.
 18, 2018, earned an assist on his first shift.

 Janne Kuokkanen and Yegor Sharangovich also scored for the Devils, who lost their franchise-record 11th straight game at home.
 Nikita Gusev scored on the first shot of the shootout before New Jersey went 0-for-3 the rest of the way.
 Goalie Scott Wedgewood made 32 saves in defeat.